A Critical Document for International Trade

 What is the main purpose of a Certificate of Origin?

-A Certificate of Origin certifies the country where goods were manufactured or substantially transformed.
-Customs uses it to determine tariff treatment and import requirements.
-It can also support preferential duty claims under free trade agreements or programs such as GSP, and it helps enforce trade controls and documentation integrity.
+It certifies the country where goods were manufactured or substantially transformed.
+Customs uses it to determine tariff treatment and import requirements, it can support preferential duty claims under free trade agreements or programs such as GSP, and it helps enforce trade controls and documentation integrity.

 Who needs to obtain a Certificate of Origin?

-In most cases, the exporter or manufacturer obtains the certificate because they control production and sourcing evidence.
-Requirements vary by country and agreement.
-Some lanes allow exporter self-certification, while others require an issuing authority.
-Define responsibility in the sales contract so the certificate is available when cargo is cleared.
+In most cases the exporter or manufacturer obtains it, because they control production and sourcing evidence.
+Requirements vary by country and agreement: some lanes allow exporter self-certification while others require an issuing authority, so define responsibility in the sales contract so the certificate is available when cargo is cleared.

 How much does a Certificate of Origin cost?